🧭

 🎁 Handmade · Authentic

 A genuine handmade souvenir shop 2 min from Serdika metro.
 All products made by artisans from traditional Bulgarian villages — Gabrovo and Troyan.
-Ceramics, woodwork, rose products and textiles.
+Ceramics, woodwork, rose products and hand-stitched embroidery (shevitsa) — the closest you'll get to authentic folk textiles without a museum ticket.